Section Styles inset-image

 -

-The winning entrant and runners-up also agree to the Promoter’s use of his/her name and photograph in relation to publicity material.
+The winning entrant and runners-up agree to the Promoter's use of their name and any photograph provided by them for publicity and promotional purposes relating to the Competition.

 -